thelifemgmt/Ferret/README.md

 The Fast and Simple, Mobile-first Responsive Framework for Rapid Development
 ---

 Ferret Framework is a fast and simple, mobile-first framework for rapid development.
-Ferret is 100% customizable, fully scalable, and supports both LESS and SASS.
+Ferret is 100% customizable, fully scalable, and supports both LESS and Sass.
 Ferret also utilizes a custom grid that allows you to define how many columns make up the rows of the grid, giving you complete control of your project.
 You can have a 1 column grid, or a 60 column grid... it's totally up to you!
 And since Ferret is percentage based, you can even have an odd amount of grid columns such as 13 columns, 19 columns, or 31 columns.

-Ferret works in all modern browsers, and even not so modern browsers like IE 8.
-Need support in IE 6 or 7?
-All you have to do is include the ie6-7 LESS or SASS stylesheet and boom... full IE 6-7 support!
+Ferret works in all modern browsers, and even not so modern browsers like ie7 and ie8.
+Need support in one or both of those browsers?
+Just define it in the project-settings.scss file and BOOM... full ie support!

 * Fully Responsive
 * 100% Customizable
-* Your Choice of LESS or SASS
+* Built in Sass (and older LESS support)
 * Unlimited Grid Columns
-* Full Browser Support
+* Browser Support back to ie7
 * Built Mobile-First

-Updated (4/22/14)
+Updated (5/23/14)
 ---

-* Edit to Sass mixins file
+* Better ie7-8 support using optional settings variables (Sass only)
+* The LESS codebase will continue to live in this repo, but will no longer be supported.
+Use at your own risk
+* IE6 support is 100% removed

 How to Use